 [Section 156B inserted by No. 40 of 1987 s.
 79.]

 156C.
-Filling vacancy by re-count — nominations
+Electoral Commissioner’s duties when informed of vacancy; nominations of candidates for vacancy being filled by re-count

 (1) Where the Governor receives or takes notice of a vacancy under section 156B the Governor shall inform the Electoral Commissioner who shall —